heleeha/heleeha.github.io/essays/thoughts-on-javascript.md

 I also like the ES6 as it makes the code more modern and readable.
 I like that you are able to differentiate between constant variables and variables that change by using "const" and "let".
 This makes it easier to make sure that I do not change any variables that I want to be constant.

 Athletic software engineering is the concept of practicing software in the same way that you would practice a sport, by doing a little every day instead of 10 hours in one session.
 I enjoy this way of learning, I both learn faster and remember more of what I have learned.
 The practice WOD are usefull as I get to test my knowledge and abilities.
 I can easily see if I manage to do the problems faster or slower than average.
 I enjoy this learning strategy and think it will work well for me.
-I am looking forward to continuing athletic software engineering.
+I am looking forward to continuing learning using athletic software engineering.

 <img class="ui medium middle square floated image" src="../images/software-code.jpg">